Felix Albrecht Harta: Emigration and stay in England (1939–1950)

 Initially, Harta's his time in England was marked by trauma and difficulty.
-In May of 1940, he was arrested by British authorities, and taken to a concentration camp at Huyton, near Liverpool where the British determined who was a German sympathizer or spy.
+In May 1940, he was arrested by British authorities, and taken to a concentration camp at Huyton, near Liverpool where the British determined who was a German sympathizer or spy.
 After three and a half months of hardship, he was released and returned to Cambridge.
 In the fall of 1940, his apartment in Cambridge is bombed in the German Blitz attacks.

 These difficult experiences are critical to understanding the direction of his stylistic development, wherein his paintings become more conservative and the expressionistic tendencies begin to diminish.
 It has been speculated that he was traumatized by his forced emigration, loss of wealth, and his temporary arrest, and his internment.
 He was also penniless and needed to earn a living by commissioned drawings of aristocrats and family portraits.
 Despite these challenges, he managed in 1942 to have two solo exhibitions of his drawings and watercolors organized by the architect, Professor Albert Richardson at the Heffer Gallery in Cambridge, where he received favorable reviews from the Cambridge Daily News.
-He also participated in the First Group Exhibition of German, Austrian, Czechoslovakian Painters and Sculptors at the Wertheim Gallery in London in June of 1939 and in the Foyle’s Gallery in London in 1945.
+He also participated in the First Group Exhibition of German, Austrian, Czechoslovak Painters and Sculptors at the Wertheim Gallery in London in June 1939 and in the Foyle’s Gallery in London in 1945.
 He also drew and painted numerous countryside landscapes of Suffolk, Sussex, and Essex.